2025 AHL Skills Competition

 Ethen Frank, Hershey Bears (WSH)

 Speed, speed, speed.
 Each of the past two All-Star events have seen Frank make headlines.
 In 2023, his time of 12.915 seconds in the fastest-skater event made him the first player to ever notch a time under 13 seconds.
 Last year in San Jose had him just a bit slower at 13.032 seconds.
 And while Frank’s speed attracts most of the attention, he has a sneaky-good shot that can fool goaltenders.
-NHL opponents are learning that as well as he has a pair of goals in his first four NHL games.
+NHL opponents are learning that as well as he has three goals over his first eight NHL games.

 John Leonard, Charlotte Checkers (FLA)